-1. Completeness The proposal is complete, and has been submitted in time, by the Lead Applicant via the NetSuite platform, in English, with all mandatory sections and annexes.
+1. Completeness The proposal is complete, and has been submitted in time, by the Lead Applicant via the NetSuite platform, in English, with all its mandatory sections.

 If a proposal is not admissible, it will not proceed to the eligibility check stage.
 A proposal will be eligible if it fulfils the below criteria: